 Why Is Plan F Going Away?

 The changes are a result of the CHIF re authorization and Medicare Access Act of 2015 which was referred to as the doc fix law.
-The legislation was passed by Congress to make sure that doctors will be paid well so that they provide Medicare services which are better.
+The legislation was passed by Congress to make sure that doctors will be paid well so that they provide Medicare advantage plans for 2022 services which are better.
 However, earlier laws that were in place decreased the pay of the doctors over time.

 Doctors are not happy about this with many threatening to leave the program of Medicare if the cuts are not stopped.
 There has been voting in Congress on a yearly basis to stall the cuts, but it has not worked.
 The solution is not kicking out some plans.
 They need to fix the problem for payments of physicians to avoid bailing out Medicare programs.
 The fixing they are doing will cost about $200 billion in the next 10 years.